Although this method is more common with software coders, the same principle can be applied to automotive troubleshooting.

 - The exhaust gas leaves the car

 So from this we can see a few more things other than the diverter valve may be involved.
-The pressurized portions of this is also where we need to look.
-The turbo would like be making a racket if it was a problem.
+The pressurized portions of the system is also where we need to look.
+The turbo would likely be making a racket if it was a problem.
 The charge pipe/turbo outlet pipe could be blown off on one of its ends and need to be re-attached, intercooler itself is probably fine if it hasn’t taken any hits, pipes will blow before it does.
 Same goes with the cylinders, you likely will be seeing much more of a problem if they were to blame than a boost leak.

 So what we came up with is the piping and diverter valve that need to be checked.
 A quick visual for blown off pipes followed by smoke check would likely be the best way to test this.